Hadronic tau decays at higher orders in QCD

 \section{Introduction}

-The strong coupling constant of QCD, $\alpha_s$, is a fundamental parameter of the Standard Model (SM) that governs the dynamics of the strong interaction over all energy scales~\cite{Davier:2005xq,Pich:2020gzz,ParticleDataGroup:2024cfk}.
-The value of $\alpha_s$ plays a crucial role in a wide range of precision observables, and is therefore essential for accurate theoretical predictions at lepton and hadron colliders, as well as in other important contexts such as Higgs decays, $B$-physics, and quarkonium phenomenology.
-For example, it directly affects the extraction of the top-quark mass, width, and Yukawa couplings~\cite{Boyle:2022uba}, and it induces a dominant $2\!-\!4\%$ theoretical uncertainty in key Higgs production channels~\cite{Davoudi:2022bnl}.
-Furthermore, $\alpha_s$ constitutes the leading source of uncertainty in the prediction of hadronic $Z$-boson decay widths~\cite{ParticleDataGroup:2024cfk}.
-The current global average of the strong coupling is $\alpha_s(m_Z^2)=0.1179(9)$, corresponds to a precision of about $0.8\%$~\cite{ParticleDataGroup:2024cfk}.
-Present lattice-QCD determinations have reached the $\sim0.5\%$ level~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}, while the future phenomenological target is to achieve an uncertainty of $\lesssim0.2\%$~\cite{Boyle:2022uba,Davoudi:2022bnl}.
+The strong coupling constant of QCD, $\alpha_s$, is a fundamental parameter of the Standard Model (SM) that governs the dynamics of the strong interaction over a wide range of energy scales~\cite{Davier:2005xq,Pich:2020gzz,ParticleDataGroup:2024cfk}.
+Its precise determination plays a central role in modern particle physics, as it enters a broad class of precision observables relevant for both low- and high-energy phenomenology.
+In particular, $\alpha_s$ directly affects theoretical predictions for Higgs production and decays, top-quark properties, and electroweak precision observables.
+For instance, it induces a dominant theoretical uncertainty at the level of $2\!-\!4\%$ in key Higgs production channels~\cite{Davoudi:2022bnl}, and contributes significantly to the uncertainty in hadronic $Z$-boson decay widths~\cite{ParticleDataGroup:2024cfk}.
+The current world average, $\alpha_s(m_Z^2)=0.1179(9)$, corresponds to a precision of approximately $0.8\%$, while lattice-QCD determinations have reached the $\sim 0.5\%$ level~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs}.
+Future phenomenological targets aim at an uncertainty below $0.2\%$, which requires improved theoretical control over both perturbative and nonperturbative contributions~\cite{Boyle:2022uba,Davoudi:2022bnl}.